xuemeiwei/Conference-Central_Udacity/README.md

 		startTime = ndb.TimeProperty()
 		websafeConferenceKey =  ndb.StringProperty()
 	```
-   2. SessionForm class
-	- Created as `messages.Message`.
-	- Has the  attributes corresponding the ones in Session Model but sessionSafeKey is added.
+   - SessionForm class is created as `messages.Message` and has the corresponding attributes in Session Model but sessi     onSafeKey is added.
 	```python
 	class SessionForm(messages.Message):
 		"""SessionForm -- Session outbound form message"""